All Episodes

 I mean, we've known a lot of this for a long time.

-He was the most left-wing senator in the United States Senate before he became a president, but of course the narrative, the personal narrative, as they say, overcame all that.
+He was the most left-wing senator in the United States Senate before he became a president.

-Jim, thank you uh for your call.
+Jim, thank you for your call.

-Um look, this is these problems that we see are going to continue on until we start to understand, as the left likes to say, root causes.
+Look, these problems that we see are going to continue on until we start to understand, as the left likes to say, root causes.

 But there are actual root causes.

-The left likes to do that, like to hold people up and say, oh, well, it can't be this person's fault because uh they didn't get a trophy or whatever.
+The left likes to do that, like to hold people up and say, oh, well, it can't be this person's fault because they didn't get a trophy or whatever.

-But when you talk about holding the administration in contempt, you can say that on literal and figurative grounds, you have Attorney General Eric Holder, the first attorney general ever held in contempt by the House for not answering questions.
+But when you talk about holding the administration in contempt, you can say that on literal and figurative grounds, you have Attorney General Eric Holder, the first Attorney General ever held in contempt by the House for not answering questions.

-You have now, I think, Just open open partisan warfare between the two sides because there's no pretense.
+You have now, I think, just open, open partisan warfare between the two sides because there's no pretense.

 There's never been any pretense from the Obama administration of trying to work with the Republican opposition.

-That's been he says they're obstinate, they're in transition, they have to do what he wants.
+They have to do what he wants.

-Well, that's not uh he apparently, you know, gives very very favorable negotiating ratio of five to one when it's coming to Bergdahl being released for five Taliban commanders, but when it comes to negotiating with the Republicans, then he's got an iron fist, man.
+He apparently, you know, gives very favorable negotiating ratio of five to one when it's coming to Bergdahl being released for five Taliban commanders.

-Certainly not giving them a five for one deal.
+Certainly not giving them a five-for-one deal.

 I just saw this here, by the way.

-This is what this is what they're saying here.
+This is what they're saying here.

-I mean, this is really astonishing stuff.
+This is really astonishing stuff.

 Change your light bulbs, change your car, change your clothes, change your food, don't eat meat.